8–14 SEPTEMBER 2025 | BAY OF PLENTY

 Event details: Limited parking at site, some close by.
 Wear sturdy boots preferably gumboots, bring spade & water bottle.
 Toilet & BBQ Food available

-Rotary Clubs: Tauranga Te Papa, Tauranga Sunrise, Tauranga & Otumoetai.
+Rotary Clubs: Tauranga Te Papa, Tauranga Sunrise, Tauranga, Otumoetai & Waikato/BoP Rotaract

 Who We’re Reaching